-In the Winter 2016 issue of Allergic Living magazine, writer Scott McKenzie details the outstanding trip he and his family took to Southern Africa.
+For Allergic Living magazine, writer Scott McKenzie detailed the outstanding trip he and his family took to Southern Africa.
 His family — including a teenage daughter, Taya, with multiple food allergies — had an unforgettable experience and witnessed animals, from cheetahs to giraffes to antelopes, lions and elephants, in their natural habitat.

 In the following post, our intrepid travel writer offers his guidance on preparing for, flying to, and staying in Southern Africa when you have allergies.
 And of course, he has some recommendations for where to eat.
 All photos were taken by the McKenzie-Davison family.